ShaneCurcuru/slides/apachecon/TheApacheWay-Track-ApacheConNA2017.md

 template: logorb
 # A Tale Of Two Developers

-TODO-Alex
-Can you provide a one sentence description?
+Planning to cover "Apache FAQ for new developers", which should be good overall intro material.

-Also: any characters or themes others can refer to?
+TODO-Alex any characters or themes others can refer to?
+In particular, are you focusing on technical, social, or "why we do X" issues?

 ---
 template: separator